11 Epic Activities to do in New Zealand

 With magnificent landscapes and rare wildlife, New Zealand is the place for once-in-a-lifetime opportunities.
 The country is pumped with adrenaline; they’ve made an adventure activity out of everything!

 You will get closer than ever to the action with wildlife encounters that are both respectful and intimate.
-You will get to witness the shear size of Mother Nature’s work with splendid natural features easier to access than ever.
+You will get to witness the sheer size of Mother Nature’s work with splendid natural features easier to access than ever.
 Plus New Zealand has a few “world’s firsts” up its sleeves to help you gain street cred – like the highest rafted waterfall in the world and the world’s first bungy jump site.

 1. Hike in the most scenic landscape on Earth!

 This can be achieved by hiking the 4-day Milford Track, one of New Zealand’s Great Walks.
 Or one of the (literally) tens of thousands of walks across the country.
-New Zealand has so many walking tracks that leads to so many wonders that it is impossible to actually count the number walks in the country (even the Department of Conservation who maintain most of the tracks here in New Zealand have been known to say they don’t know!).
+New Zealand has so many walking tracks that lead to so many wonders that it is impossible to actually count the number walks in the country (even the Department of Conservation who maintain most of the tracks here in New Zealand have been known to say they don’t know!).
 Check out our Hiking section for some great hikes ideas.

 2. Skydive over Mordor